tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防包/购买指南/计费概述_intl_en.md

-New billing rules for Tencent Cloud Anti-DDoS Pro are officially applied on **March 24, 2022**.
+Tencent Cloud Anti-DDoS Pro has adopted new billing rules from **March 24, 2022**.
 ## Billing Mode

 The new Anti-DDoS Pro service guarantees an all-out protection capability.
 Integrating the local cleansing capability, the all-out protection aims to spare no effort to successfully defend against each DDoS attack.
 In addition, the all-out protection will be enhanced along with the advance of Tencent Cloud network capabilities, and for which no extra upgrade costs are required.